 A Vendor is a Pharmacy Benefit Manager (PBM), Health Plan, or other third-party company that a Plan Sponsor may contract to report cost data or manage retirees for the Plan Sponsor's applications.

-Vendors must call CMS' RDS Center to register and obtain a Vendor ID.
+Vendors must contact CMS' RDS Center to register and obtain a Vendor ID.

 A COB contractor may be responsible for managing retirees for the Plan Sponsor's application through VDSA or MIR.